Setting up fields

 - Work through steps 1-4 of the previous section (Setting up user-defined field types).

-- On the Field Type Card, under Source Table, in the Source Table field, choose Sustainability Account from the dropdown list.
+- On the Field Type Card, under General > Lookup Values, in the Source Table field, choose Sustainability Account from the dropdown list.

 - Click in the field of No. of Source Table Filters.